Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Preliminaries

 We denote by $\mathbb{P}(R)$ the set of Sylvester matrix rank functions on $R$.
 Note that a ring homomorphism $\varphi\colon R\rightarrow S$ induces a map $\varphi^{\#}\colon \mathbb{P}(S)\rightarrow \mathbb{P}(R)$, that is, we can pull back any rank function $\rk$ on $S$ to a rank function $\varphi^{\#}(\rk)$ on $R$ by setting

 for every matrix $A$ over $R$.
 We shall often abuse notation and write $\rk$ instead of $\varphi^{\#}(\rk)$ when it is clear that we are referring to the rank function on $R$.

 A division ring $\mathcal{D}$ has a unique Sylvester matrix rank function which we denote by $\rk_{\mathcal{D}}$.
-Any Sylvester matrix rank function $\rk$ on $R$ that only takes integer values comes from a division ring by a result of P.~ Malcolmson \cite{Malcolmson}.
+Any Sylvester matrix rank function $\rk$ on $R$ that only takes integer values is the pullback of the Sylvester matrix rank function on a division ring by a result of P.~ Malcolmson \cite{Malcolmson}.
 Furthermore, there is a one-to-one correspondence between integer-valued rank functions and epic $R$-division rings.